kaguyalol/UC-BerkeleyCS61b-2014/hw/hw8.md

   ```

 - PartIV
-  * Merge Sort is not stable
+  * Merge Sort is not stable, since mergeSortedQueues() only choose one entry when there are two same keys
+  * Quick Sort is stable, since the partition() is following the sequence of input